 Fees and other trading costs can take a big bite out of crypto investor’s returns.
 But understanding how fees work and planning your trading strategy to minimize them can reduce their impact on returns.

-You can get started investing today by opening a brokerage account on the SoFi Invest platform to purchase cryptocurrency as well as stock, exchange-traded funds, and cryptocurrency.
-You can use the platform to trade your first cryptocurrency with as little as $10.
+You can start investing in crypto today by opening a SoFi Invest brokerage account to purchase cryptocurrency, as well as stock and exchange-traded funds.
+You can use the SoFi Invest online investment app to trade your first cryptocurrency with as little as $10.